Proud Miner's Daughter (Tribute to the Miners)

 By: Fargo Bcn

 Being a miner´s daughter makes me feel so proud of what I am today.
-I owe it all to the two hard working hands of a proud miner who is my dad.
-He raised a family risking his life day after day, after day entering that very dark mine portal.
+I owe it all to the two hard-working hands of a proud miner who is my dad.
+He raised a family risking his life day after day, entering that very dark mine portal.

-He and the others miners would burrow into the earth underground.
+He and the other miners would burrow into the earth underground.
 The fruits of their labor, what so often we take for granted.

 Most days, they would emerge from the dark mine, squinting at the light.
-Most days, they would emerge, sweaty, smelly, dirty and dusty.
+Most days, they would emerge sweaty, smelly, dirty, and dusty.
 Most days, they'd come home.
 But some dads don´t come home anymore if they got hit by explosions.
 How risky isn´t it?
 So sad but true.
-Our father never lied to us how hard it was down deep in the bowels of the earth where he labored with other courageous miners.
+Our father never lied to us about how hard it was deep in the earth's bowels, where he labored with other courageous miners.